ubccpsc/classy/docs/instructor/autograde.md

   - `docker build . --tag grader`
   - You **SHOULD NOT** see any build errors.
 As a sanity check, you may use the `docker images` command to verify that an image is built with the tag 'grader'.
 - [ ] Create a mock submission of some student work in a directory.
 The submission should mimic the student assignment file structure that you expect the student to submit the assignment in.
 - [ ] Run the *grader* container with the following filesystem mounts (replace absolute path with your local path):
   - `/Users/tsmith/Desktop/mockAssnDir:/assn`               <--- Contains Mock Submission
-  - `/Users/tsmith/Desktop/mockAssnOutput:/ouput`           <--- Contains a **/staff**, **/admin**, and **/student** sub-directory.
+  - `/Users/tsmith/Desktop/mockAssnOutput:/ouput`           <--- Contains a `/staff`, `/admin`, and `/student` sub-directory.
   - Run container with volume mounts example: `docker run -it -v /Users/tsmith/Desktop/mockAssnDir:/assn -v /Users/tsmith/Desktop/mockAssnOutput:/output grader`

-**NOTE:** It becomes difficult to debug and inspect your container if the container filesystem is inaccessible because you are using a minimal Linux distribution image that does not have Bash or Ash installed.
+**NOTE:** It becomes difficult to debug and inspect your container if the container filesystem does not have Bash or Ash installed.
 It is highly recommended that you install a command line tool, as part of the Dockerfile instructions, to allow for easier debugging by manually running commands and viewing the filesystem within the container.

-- [ ] The report.json file in valid JSON format in the local environment is found in the /output/staff directory.
+- [ ] The report.json file in valid JSON format in the local environment is found in the `/output/staff` directory.
-- [ ] Files that your TAs need to access are available in the /output/staff directory.
+- [ ] Files that your TAs need to access are available in the `/output/staff` directory.
-- [ ] Files that instructors need to access are available in the /output/admin directory.
+- [ ] Files that instructors need to access are available in the `/output/admin` directory.
-- [ ] Files that students need to access are available in the /output/student directory.
+- [ ] Files that students need to access are available in the `/output/student` directory.
 - [ ] If you are unable to achieve the results above, attempt to debug your container using the following command: `docker run -it grader bash`.
 - [ ] If any of the steps in the tests have resulted in the unintended results, remove the container (command: docker rmi grader -f), implement a fix, and restart the tests.

 ### Staging Environment

-- [ ] Create an example Deliverable on Classy Development: https://classy-dev.students.cs.ubc.ca.
+- [ ] Create an example Deliverable on [Classy Development](https://classy-dev.students.cs.ubc.ca)
-- [ ] Under the Deliverable, verify that you can build your container on Classy Development (see image).
+- [ ] Under the Deliverable, verify that you can build your container on Classy Development (see image)
-- [ ] Provision a repository with a test user using a boilerplate starter assignment.
+- [ ] Provision a repository with a test user using a boilerplate starter assignment
-- [ ] Test changes to the starter assignment to ensure that the expected results are produced by AutoTest.
+- [ ] Test changes to the starter assignment to ensure that the expected results are produced by AutoTest

 You should see the following checkmark to the left of an AutoGrade image when a container is successfully assigned to a Deliverable: